Skip to content

 If any of the five resonated, the most useful thing you can do today is take the test, save the result, and book an appointment with the right kind of clinician.
 The post for each condition has the referral guidance.

-• Campbell, F. W., & Robson, J. G. (1968).
+1. Campbell FW, Robson JG.
 Application of Fourier analysis to the visibility of gratings.
-The Journal of Physiology, 197(3), 551–566.
+J Physiol.
+1968;197(3):551–566.
 The foundational paper establishing the contrast sensitivity function and the spatial-frequency channel framework.
+PubMed.